1 Types of gods

 Why do those who claim to put their trust in the spirit hold that truth is best attested by the shedding of blood?

 ‘Faith cometh by hearing.’
-We don’t believe because we see but because we hear the professions of those who do believe, and then we begin to see once we believe.
+We don’t believe because we see but because we hear the professions of those who do believe.
+And then we begin to see once we believe.
 ‘Ghosts,’ says Scott, ‘are only seen where they are believed.’
 Faith is a derangement of the senses.
 Believing is seeing.
-The saved don’t have faith because they’ve seen miracles, they see miracles once they’ve got faith.
+The saved don’t have faith because they’ve seen miracles.
+They see miracles once they have got faith.
 And if they don’t see miracles, then they have no real faith.
 ‘And he did not many mighty works there, because of their unbelief.’
-Thomas is not the patron saint of tough-minded sceptics but of the hysterically credulous, who are able to work themselves up into hallucinating the fantasies which their creed has told them are real.

 Why have the omniscient gods stultified mortals with miracles, instead of enlightening us with their insight?
 Do they know us so well, that they’ve gauged what shoddy dodges we deserve to be deceived by?
 Marvels are an index of how gullible we are, not of how powerful God is.
 They stun our reason but don’t stir our wonder.
 If they were real, they would prove God’s lack of wisdom.
 But since they are not, they prove our lack of brains.